GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     of the GSHHG coastline database.
 Required to run *GMT*.

-The netCDF library that makes up the backbone of the grid file i/o operations can be obtained from Unidata by downloading he file from the anonymous FTP directory of .
+The netCDF library that makes up the backbone of the grid file i/o operations can be obtained from Unidata by downloading the file from the anonymous FTP directory of .

 Install via subversion